BarbriSFCourseDetails

 (B) the taxpayer has a substantial purpose (apart from Federal income tax effects) for entering into such transaction.

-What does all this mean for future tax planning?
-There are numerous areas in the Internal Revenue Code where the doctrine is potentially applicable, and our panelists will discuss a few important ones.
-Business purpose is a key requirement of business acquisitions and reorganizations under Treasury Regulation 1.368-1(b).
+What does all this mean for tax planning?
+There are numerous areas in the Code where the doctrine is potentially applicable.
+Listen as our panelists discuss a few important ones.

 Presented By